CodeB-logo

 Hello, this is your first microservice with Akka HTTP!

-Congratulations!
 You've built your first Scala microservice.
 In the next chapters, we'll explore advanced features, testing, and deployment strategies to help you become a master in Scala microservices development.
-Get ready for an exciting journey!

 Local Execution to Deployment